awsdocs/aws-greengrass-developer-guide/doc_source/iot-sitewise-connector.md

 + AWS IoT Greengrass Core software v1\.9\.4 or later\.
 + The Java 8 runtime installed on the core device\.
 + This connector can be used only in supported AWS Regions\.
 For more information, see [Limits](#iot-sitewise-connector-limits)\.
-+ An IAM policy added to the Greengrass group role that allows access to AWS IoT Core and the `iotsitewise:BatchPutAssetPropertyValue` action on the target root asset, as shown in the following example\.
++ An IAM policy added to the Greengrass group role that allows access to the `iotsitewise:BatchPutAssetPropertyValue` action on the target root asset, as shown in the following example\.
 You can remove the `Condition` from the policy to allow the connector to access all of your AWS IoT SiteWise assets\.

   ```
   {